 Respect for the rights, privileges, and sensibilities of each other is essential in preserving the spirit of community at Princeton.
-Actions which make the atmosphere intimidating, threatening, or hostile to individuals are therefore regarded as serious offenses.
-Abusive or harassing behavior, verbal or physical, which demeans, intimidates, threatens, or injures another because of personal characteristics or beliefs or their expression, is subject to University disciplinary sanctions as described above.
-Examples of personal characteristics or beliefs include but are not limited to sex, sexual orientation, gender identity, race, ethnicity, national origin, religion, and disability.
+Actions which make the atmosphere objectively intimidating, threatening, or hostile to individuals are therefore regarded as serious offenses.
+Abusive or harassing behavior, verbal or physical, which demeans, intimidates, threatens, or injures another and is sufficiently severe and/or pervasive to have the effect of unreasonably interfering with an individual’s educational experience, working conditions, or living conditions is subject to University disciplinary sanctions.
 Making tolerance of such behavior or submission to it a condition of employment, evaluation, compensation, or advancement is an especially serious offense.
-Procedures for resolving complaints or grievances on such matters are discussed under section 1.3 and section 1.7.
+Procedures for resolving complaints or grievances regarding abusive, harassing, or disrespectful conduct are discussed under Rights, Rules, Responsibilities section 1.2.2 (Discrimination and/or Harassment (Based on a Protected Characteristic)), section 1.3 (Title IX Sexual Harassment and University Sexual Misconduct) and section 2.2.5 (Disorderly and Disrespectful Conduct), as well as Human Resources policy 1.1.3 (Responsibilities of Employees).

 Princeton University strives to be an intellectual and residential community in which all members can participate fully and equally, in an atmosphere free from all manifestations of bias and from all forms of discrimination, harassment, exploitation, or intimidation.
 As an intellectual community, it attaches great value to freedom of expression and vigorous debate, but it also attaches great importance to mutual respect, and it deplores expressions of hatred directed against any individual or group.
 The University seeks to promote the full inclusion of all members and groups in every aspect of University life.

-Mutual respect requires special sensitivity to issues of bias based on personal characteristics.
+Mutual respect requires special sensitivity to issues of bias.
 Expressions of bias directed at individuals or groups undermine the civility and sense of community on which the well-being of the University depends.
 They devalue the distinctive contributions of the individuals affected and impair their ability to contribute their views and talents to the community and to benefit fully from participating in it.
 By alienating those individuals, they harm the whole community.
-The University calls on all its members to display the appropriate sensitivity and to challenge expressions of bias based on personal characteristics whenever they encounter them.
+The University calls on all its members to display the appropriate sensitivity and to challenge expressions of bias whenever they encounter them.

 Princeton University is committed to creating and maintaining an educational, working, and living environment free from discrimination and harassment based on a protected characteristic.
 Princeton University’s Policy on Discrimination and/or Harassment prohibits such discrimination and harassment and applies to all members of the University community.